-Croatia: INA Oil industry shuts down oil production in Rijeka refinery30.
-May 2014. / SEE Energy News
+Croatia: INA Oil industry shuts down oil production in Rijeka refinery, SEE Energy News

 In September Croatia Oil Industry Ina’s management will shut down production in Rijeka Oil Refinery, for an indefinite period, and capacities in Urinj will be used for a storage of imported oil derivates – this is an option which is most seriously thinking about in the administration of the national oil company, confirmed the “Novi list” a source from the top of the Ina.